Hassan-Brar/ChatBot/README.md

 This bot was built off the Assignment 3 that was developed by team 3 in the class COSC 310.
 The previous repository: https://github.com/COSC-310-Team-3/Assignment-3

+ChatbotWithPyDictionary.py is the file where the code executed from

 ## New Features
 New features have been implemented in this bot, including a Wikipedia API and a Twitter API